Content is loading...

 Helping your child with their stammer

-It can be shocking and worrying if your child start to stammer out of the blue.
+It can be worrying if your child starts to stammer out of the blue.
 Some periods may seem harder than others and their stutter may come and go.

 It's important that you support them through this period of development.
 Try to treat it like any other difficult like when they trip over or spill things.
 Make sure your child does not feel criticised for something they cannot control.

-If your child gets upset about their speech, try to comfort them.
+If your child gets upset about their speech, it can be helpful to reassure them.
 You can say something like "Don't worry, talking can be tricky sometimes when you're still learning."

-You can try the following techniques to help your child:
+You can try the following to help your child:

 Show interest in what your child is saying, not how they're saying it.